Paralysis Injury Compensation Claim Specialists

 However, the first figure is not from the JCG, and none of these figures are guaranteed as a specific general damages award.
 This is because every claim for injury is different in terms of the exact impact of the injuries on the claimant.

-InjurySeverityCompensation brackets
+InjurySeverityCompensation guidelines

 Multiple serious injuries and special damagesSeriousUp to £1,000,000+